ArpitB95/Cloud-computing/README.md

 ## AWs DRP is used to secure your data, so something happens to the region or availability zone, still you can access your data.

 - For example, here we're storing our data and hosting instances in ireland region.
-- In case of unexpected desaster:
+- In case of unexpected disaster:
 - Have an AMI backup
-- Sore your data to multiple AZs - eu-west-1a,1b,1c
+- Store your data to multiple AZs - eu-west-1a,1b,1c
 - Second option is to store in multiple region, Ireland as well London
 - If whole AWS goes down and data is highly important then have multi cloud deployment in AWS as well Azure or GC
 - Hybrid cloud - localhost & public cloud